Stanford-Blood-Center/MGP-Public/README.md

 kept off of end-user machines.
 In addition, ShinyProxy likely supports your site's authentication system, and is also able to use "Social Auth" (like Google) as a fallback.

+## Demo Mode

+In addition to running MGP with your mTilda database, it is also possible to run MGP in "Demo Mode", using the built-in demonstration database.

+To run in demo mode, simply run MGP with minimal configuration changes.
+In
+particular:

+1. Leave the `DRIVER`, `SERVER`, `DB`, `DB_USERNAME`, and `DB_PW` environment variables alone.
+They will use the defaults set at the time the container was built (or, if you built from source, the values you set for demo mode).

+2. Optionally, set the `TZ`, `MAINTAINER_EMAIL`, and `INSTITUTION_ID`
+   environment variables to appropriate values for your site.
+(If you built from source, there are no defaults, so these *must* be set.)

+Start MGP.
+MGP will recognize that it is using the default database configuration, and will connect to the built-in SQLite3 demonstration database.

+To use MGP in demo mode, first choose from one of two "mTilda usernames":

+* `s_user` is a demonstration Supervisor.

+* `t_user` is a demonstration Lab Tech.

+Log in to MGP with one of those usernames, and then choose from one of the following three Patient ITLs:

+* `518049` is associated with donor "Rusty Rebellion", who has a tetanus infection that makes him temporarily unsuitable as a donor.

+* `374915` is associated with donor "Chicken Strout", who has CNS (Chronic Noodle Syndrome).

+* `869146` is associated with donor "Thelma Tran", a universal donor.

+Once you have finished using demo mode, read on for instructions on how to connect to your mTilda database, starting with the ODBC driver.

 ## ODBC Driver